poolscan007/Become-Validator/README.md

 Stake

-To stake MBC coin, all you should do is sending your MBC coin to the MBC Consensus contract address over the MBC network from the validator address.
-The MBC Consensus contract address: 0x7eFb6A569C57e2c40DCa3533b47B3EC9ce69529f The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to MBC and send the MBC coin to the Consensus contract address.
+To stake PSC coin, all you should do is sending your 100000 PSC coin to the PSC Consensus contract address over the PSC network from the validator address.
+The PSC Consensus contract address: 0xd3c951B3A691d3deAA3D95221Fd6332683C2eBA9 The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to PSC and send the PSC coin to the Consensus contract address.

-You can find your key-store (containing your private key) and the password for the created account in: /node/keys/MBC/UTC--xxxx /node.pwd
+You can find your key-store (containing your private key) and the password for the created account in: /node/keys/PSC/UTC--xxxx /node.pwd

 Wait for 1 cycle (approximately 48 hours).